hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 * `reference_value` - (Required) Specifies the source reference value for the GitRepository object.

-* `https_ca_cert` - (Optional) Specifies the Base64-encoded HTTPS certificate authority contents used to access git private git repositories over HTTPS.
+* `https_ca_cert_base64` - (Optional) Specifies the Base64-encoded HTTPS certificate authority contents used to access git private git repositories over HTTPS.

 * `https_user` - (Optional) Specifies the plaintext HTTPS username used to access private git repositories over HTTPS.

-* `https_key` - (Optional) Specifies the Base64-encoded HTTPS personal access token or password that will be used to access the repository.
+* `https_key_base64` - (Optional) Specifies the Base64-encoded HTTPS personal access token or password that will be used to access the repository.

-* `local_auth_ref` - (Optional) Specifies the name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.
+* `local_auth_reference` - (Optional) Specifies the name of a local secret on the Kubernetes cluster to use as the authentication secret rather than the managed or user-provided configuration secrets.
 It must be between 1 and 63 characters.
 It can contain only lowercase letters, numbers, and hyphens (-).
 It must start and end with a lowercase letter or number.

-* `ssh_private_key` - (Optional) Specifies the Base64-encoded SSH private key in PEM format.
+* `ssh_private_key_base64` - (Optional) Specifies the Base64-encoded SSH private key in PEM format.

-* `ssh_known_hosts` - (Optional) Specifies the Base64-encoded known_hosts value containing public SSH keys required to access private git repositories over SSH.
+* `ssh_known_hosts_base64` - (Optional) Specifies the Base64-encoded known_hosts value containing public SSH keys required to access private git repositories over SSH.

 * `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster git repository source with the remote.
 Defaults to `600`.